Okemo Mountain: Summer activities

 Across Route 103 sits the 18-hole, par-70 Okemo Valley golf course, rated the best public course in Vermont for 2006 by Golfweek.
 Run by Okemo, it is the first Heathland-style golf course built in Vermont.
 The whole course measures 6400 yd and hosts two events on the Vermont PGA Tour.
 Other amenities include a 12000 ft2 year-round indoor training center, an 18 acre outdoor learning center, a clubhouse, a pro shop, and Yamaha golf carts.
 Adjacent to the course is Willie Dunn's Grille, a restaurant open every day during the summer (with breaks in between) for lunch and dinner.
 The Muellers also own Tater Hill Golf Club in Windham, Vermont, 22 mi away from Ludlow.
+In mid-2023, Okemo Valley Golf Course was sold by Vail Resorts to a group of local investors.
+It has since been renamed Fox Run Golf Club and continues to operate under this new local ownership.

 In 2010 Okemo opened up the Adventure Zone in the base of Jackson Gore.
 The Adventure Zone is a year-round attraction which includes: The Timber Ripper, the first mountain coaster in Vermont, Lumberin' Cal mini-golf, The Maples disc golf course and the Stump Jumper Bungee Trampoline.
 New for the summer of 2012, the Canopy tour zip lines opened up for year-round access.

 Okemo Mountain Resort has added lift-served mountain biking to its lineup of summer and fall amenities, in the heart of Vermont's Green Mountains.
 Okemo's South Ridge Quad-A provides access to more than three miles of trails in the resort's Clock Tower base area.